pendo-io/pendo-mobile-sdk/migration-docs/ios-2.x-to-3.x-migration.md

 </td>
 <td>

-The `enableSwitfUI` method has been renamed to `pendoEnableSwiftUI`.
+The `enableSwiftUI` method has been renamed to `pendoEnableSwiftUI`.

 <b>2.x (deprecated):</b>